barronhagerman/chromium-sw-abort-fail/README.md

 This repository contains a simple example of how Chrome may process headers on a request after it has been aborted when a Service Worker is in place.
 If the headers include a cookie that is used for authentication, this would essentially log the user back in.

 The earliest known version of Chrome where this is easily reproducible is `79.0.3909.0` (Canary).
-This issue seems to have occurred in Chrome Stable as early as `76.0.3809.132`, but I am unable to reproduce it.
+Chrome Stable `77.0.3865.90` does not appear to be affected.

 The included web server services the following requests: